christianwach/civicrm-wp-profile-sync/docs/ACFE.md

 When compared to Caldera Forms CiviCRM, the following features are not available yet:

-* Select Email Template for notification (requires Email API Extension)
 * CiviDiscount integration for Participant Registration and special field (requires CiviDiscount Extension)
 * Add Non-free Memberships (CiviMember Component must be active)
-* Add Participants (CiviEvent Component must be active)
+* Add Non-free Participants (CiviEvent Component must be active)
 * Add Contributions with Line Items (for live transactions)

 As you can see, most of these are related to payment transactions.
 The plan is for this plugin to work with [ACF Extended Pro](https://www.acf-extended.com/pro) for payments via Stripe.
 For more comprehensive payment integration, please look at the [Integrate CiviCRM with WooCommerce](https://github.com/WPCV/wpcv-woo-civi-integration) plugin.